pymc-devs/pytensor/doc/library/scan.rst

       [  0.
 0. 0.
 0. 0.]
       [  0.
 0. 0.
 0. 0.]]]

-This demonstrates that you can introduce new Aesara variables into a scan function.
+This demonstrates that you can introduce new Pytensor variables into a scan function.

 .. _lib_scan_shared_variables: